selemondev/windi-ui/docs/index.md

     link: "#"
   - icon: 🔥
     title: Icon
-    details: Use any icon in your project from your favourite icon library.
+    details: Use any icon in your project from your favourite icon set.
     link: "#"
   - icon: 🌈
     title: Component design